-- a) the amount of the approved contract(s) - b) the name(s) of the contractor(s) and subcontractor(s) - c) the duration of the contract(s) - d) the amount encumbered by the City each year for each contract - e) the amount expended by the City each year for each contract - 1.d) DHR will meet with a subcommittee of PEC representatives, and with Department of Technology representative(s) to recommend the creation and implementation of additional fields to be added to the PSC database to monitor and track progress in implementing knowledge transfer.
+- 1. the amount of the approved contract(s) - 2. the name(s) of the contractor(s) and subcontractor(s) - 3. the duration of the contract(s) - 4. the amount encumbered by the City each year for each contract - 5. the amount expended by the City each year for each contract - 1.d) DHR will meet with a subcommittee of PEC representatives, and with Department of Technology representative(s) to recommend the creation and implementation of additional fields to be added to the PSC database to monitor and track progress in implementing knowledge transfer.